KamilMynarski/energy_data_document_streaming/README.md

 To ingest data sent from API client I created fastAPI app that also is transforming JSON strings into bytes and is sending it into Kafka: [API-Ingest](API-Ingest/app/main.py)

-This app is deployed as a docker docker container.
+This app is deployed as a docker container.
 [Dockerfile](API-Ingest/dockerfile)

 ## Visualizations